abraham/civility/README.md

 OS Support
 ----------

-civility has only been minimally tested on OS X.
+civility has only been minimally tested on OS X and Windows.

 Security
 --------